-Your offbeat guide to the future of work and global living.
+Your offbeat guide to distributed work and borderless living.

-☕ If you enjoy what I do, buy me a virtual coffee from time-to-time to support my work.
+☕ If you enjoy this newsletter, consider buying me a virtual coffee from time-to-time.
 I know it seems small, but it really helps.

 👉 Was this email forwarded to you?
-Subscribe now to receive the next one.
-You can also help grow the newsletter by asking a like-minded friend to sign up.
+Subscribe now to get the next one.
+You can also help the newsletter grow by sharing it with friends and colleagues.